Isle of Wight Guru

 Perhaps I'm being unfair, but I had absolutely no interest in views, scenery and picturesque landscapes until I was at least 20, so I personally wouldn't waste your time dragging a reluctant teenager on a week long walk (are you reading this, mother?)

-The walking route hugs the coastline more closely than the official round the Isle of Wight cycling route so two legs do tend to offer better views than two wheels.
+The walking route hugs the coastline more closely than the official round the Isle of Wight cycling route, so two legs do tend to offer better views than two wheels.

 Isle of Wight Coastal path sign

-The Isle of Wight Coastal Path is about 70 miles
+The Isle of Wight Coastal Path is about 70 miles (yes, I know this photo is wonky)

 How long does it take to walk the Isle of Wight coastal path?